Smooth Hilbert schemes: their classification and geometry

-Although independent of our proofs, calculations in \emph{Macualay2}~\cite{M2} were indispensable in the discovery of the results in this paper.
-Recoding the Hilbert polynomial as an integer partition gives a novel method of sampling from among the nonempty Hilbert schemes.
-Our computational experiments suggest that the number of parts in the integer partition $\lambda$ equal to $1$ governs the complexity of the intersection graph for the irreducible components in the associated Hilbert scheme.
+Although independent of our proofs, calculations in \emph{Macaulay2}~\cite{M2} were indispensable in the discovery of our results.
+Recoding the Hilbert polynomial as an integer partition gives a novel method of sampling nonempty Hilbert schemes.
+Using \emph{Macaulay2}, we made a systematic search of the Borel-fixed points, for all $3 \leqslant m \leqslant 7$, exposing Conditions~2--6.
+We learn, a posteriori, that Conditions~2--5 imply that Hilbert schemes have at most two Borel-fixed points.
+Our computational experiments suggest that the number of parts in the integer partition $\lambda$ equal to $1$ governs the size of the intersection graph for the irreducible components in the Hilbert scheme.

-A standard approach for studying varieties equipped with a group action is to examine their fixed-points and invariant affine open subsets.
-The action of the general linear group on projective space induces a natural action on the Hilbert scheme.
-A point in $\Hilb^p(\PP^{m})$ is Borel-fixed if, under this action, the stabilizer of the corresponding closed subscheme contains all upper triangular matrices.
-Every nonempty $\Hilb^{p}(\PP^{m})$ has distinguished Borel-fixed point called the lexicographic point.
-Reeves--Stillman~\cite{RS} demonstrate that the lexicographic point is always smooth and determine the dimension of the unique irreducible component containing it.

-Proving smoothness for $\Hilb^{p}(\PP^{m})$, therefore, reduces to calculating the dimension of the tangent space at the other Borel-fixed points.
-Using \emph{Macaulay2}~\cite{M2}, we made a systematic search of the Borel-fixed points, for all $3 \leqslant m \leqslant 7$, exposing conditions~(2)$\,$--$\,$(6).
-We learn, a posteriori, that conditions~(2)$\,$--$\,$(5) imply that these Hilbert schemes have at most two Borel-fixed points.
-Moreover, the relevant fixed-points avoid technicalities arising in positive characteristic, thereby producing uniform results.
-Seeking a geometric explanation for the integer partition, we analyze the irreducible components of the saturated ideal defining the lexicographic point.
-Isolating the key features leads to residual flags and, ultimately, deeper insights into the geometry of smooth Hilbert schemes.